AnkiMonkey/Converter-Merger/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-PDF Tools is a Python application with a graphical user interface (GUI) that provides two main functionalities:
+Converter-Merger provides two main functionalities:

 1. **PDF Merger**: Merges multiple PDF files into a single PDF.
 It allows users to:
    - Add PDF files to the list.